 When shortlisting properties, you have to be firm with agents about your requirements.
 Despite this, try to keep an open mind – some properties might not be on your dream wish list though they could still turn your head.

 If your agent hasn’t seen the property themselves, speak to someone who has.
 You want first-hand experience – not second hand gossip.
-Before the property makes your shortlist, ask the right questions.
-Here are a few ideas to get you started:
+Before the property makes your shortlist, ask the right things.
+Some questions to ask when buying a house include:

 - What are the property’s strengths?